o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 ## High-level O3DE directories

-There are two primary directories to be aware of with O3DE: The `o3de` directory, and the `.o3de` directory.
+There are three primary directories to be aware of with O3DE: The O3DE engine directory, and the `O3DE` and `.o3de` directories in the user's home directory.

-### `o3de`
+### O3DE engine

-{{< image-width "/images/welcome-guide/directory-o3de.png" "500" "The `o3de` source directory." >}}
+{{< image-width "/images/welcome-guide/directory-o3de.png" "500" "The O3DE engine directory." >}}

-The `o3de` directory contains O3DE's core, various tools including **O3DE Editor**, and available Gems and templates.
-Depending on how you installed O3DE, there are three variations of directories:
+The O3DE engine directory contains O3DE's core engine, various tools including **O3DE Editor**, and the core Gems and templates.
+The directory name depends on how you install O3DE, but here are some common variations:
 - `o3de` -- if you cloned it from the `o3de` repository in GitHub.
 - `o3de-development` -- if you downloaded the `development` as a ZIP folder from the `o3de` repository in GitHub.
 - `o3de/<version>` -- if you installed the O3DE binary by running the installer.

-`o3de` and `o3de-development` contain all of the source code that makes up O3DE's core, whereas the installed version, `o3de/<version>`, contains pre-built binaries to run O3DE and its tools.
+A source code directory, such as `o3de` or `o3de-development` in the preceding example, contains all of the source code that makes up O3DE's core, whereas an install directory, such as `o3de/<version>`, contains pre-built binaries to run O3DE and its tools.

 When you begin to work in O3DE, you'll need to learn more about O3DE subdirectories in the [Programming](/docs/user-guide/programming/#o3de-directories) section.